philipturner/molecular-renderer/README.md

 - Translate the Metal GPU shaders to HLSL, which compiles into SPIR-V
 - AMD FidelityFX integration for upscaling ray traced images

-Prioritizing Linux for compute, exporting trajectories to macOS for rendering.
+Prioritizing macOS for all development.
 Current solution for other platforms:
 - Transcode the simulation to `mrsim-txt` and save to the disk.
 - Decode in a script controlling an alternative renderer (VMD, Blender, etc.).
 - This may require a different language than Swift.
 There is a decently fast Rust decoder, which is most recommended on Windows (Swift is slow there for an unknown reason).